Nayyaroddeen/spam_classification/README.md

 test accuracy so I moved to clasifiers such as Random Forest, Neural Network, Convolution Neural Network.
 I performed experiments with each of these classifiers with different features.
 In all the experiments I found that Neural Network produced maximum test accuracy of 98%.

+## Experimental Setup
+### Feature extraction
+Training model is build on the training data.
+The same model is used on test to create features.
+This above process is done for Word Count Feature Vector and Tf-Idf.
+Whereas for the graph based feature extraction techniques we builds lists for the important words.
+Then we create a One-Hot encoding for the each document.
+### Model Selection
+In each of the experiments five fold cross validation is used.
+Out of all the 5-fold cross validation we take the model that produced highest test accuracy as the best model.
+The best model is saved and used on the unseen test data to check the performance.
+### Model Testing
+We used the saved models to create features and test the classification algorithms.

+## Intresting Observations